ericharmeling/in-60-seconds/PITCHME.md

+# CockroachDB
-# CockroachDB: A Brief Overview of Architecture and Behavior
+## A Brief Overview of Architecture and Behavior

 ---
 ## Agenda